Dicksonkfk/JavaScriptPlayGround/README.md

 # JavaScriptPlayGround

-Simple project that utilized backend Javascripts (written in NodeJS) that captured user query and send out corresponding Status Code.
+Project which utilized backend Javascripts (written in NodeJS)to capture user query and send out the corresponding Status Code.